eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_middleware.rst

 Ping agent
 ----------

-The Client can test the connection with the Agent with the ping utility.
+The client can test the connection with the Agent with the ping utility.
 This functionality can be used even when the micro-ROS context has not yet been initialized, which is useful to test the connection before trying to connect to the Agent.
 An example can be found on `ping_uros_agent micro-ROS demo <https://github.com/micro-ROS/micro-ROS-demos/blob/humble/rclc/ping_uros_agent/main.c>`_.

 .. code-block:: c